cybergrunge-ops/arduino-tvout/README.md

 # Some notes on functioning from Myles

+NOTE: This library basically ignores interlacing and draws the same frame on odd and even frames.

 The "sync signal" pulls the video line to 0v, that is done by Timer1 compare pin (kind of like doing pwm).
 The "active video" signal portion sets the video line between 1v (white) and 0.3(v) black by toggling its state for each pixel.